Agave & Mexican alcoholic beverage

 Each rosette is monocarpic and grows slowly to flower only once.
 During flowering, a tall stem or “mast” (“quiote”) grows from the center of the leaf rosette and bears a large number of short, tubular flowers.

 After the development of fruit, the original plant dies, but suckers are frequently produced from the base of the stem, which become new plants.

 It is a common misconception that agaves are cacti.
 They are not related to cacti, nor are they closely related to Aloe whose leaves are similar in appearance.

 Agave leaves store the plant’s water and are crucial to its continued existence.
 The coated leaf surface prevents evaporation.

 The leaves also have sharp, spiked edges.
 The spikes discourage predators from eating the plant or using it as a source of water and are so tough that ancient people used them for sewing needles.
 The sap is acidic.

 Agaves bloom at a height up to 30 ft (9 m) so that they are far out of reach to animals that might attack them.
 Smaller species, such as Agave lechuguilla, have smaller bloom stalks.

 The plant historically has had a number of uses.
-Fibers can be extracted from the thick leaves to make rope or fabric, its thorns can be used as needles or punches and the membrane covering the leaves can be used as paper or for cooking.
+Fibers can be extracted from the thick leaves to make rope or fabric, thorns can be used as needles or punches, and the membrane covering the leaves can be used as paper or for cooking.